 - Totally optional, but I love adding in sliced green olives and artichoke hearts (soaked in water not olive oil).

-- Just a few basic seasonings including salt & pepper, paprika parsley, basil and oregano.
+- Just a few basic seasonings including salt & pepper, paprika, parsley, basil and oregano.

-How Do You Prep and Make Hummus Chicken?
+How To Prep and Make this dish

 Begin by cutting up your veggies into large cubes or chunks, and toss them a bit some olive oil, salt & pepper, as well as dried parsley, basil & oregano.
 If you have a premade Italian style seasoning blend on hand, feel free to use that instead.